RichardScottOZ/grid-mae/README.md

 # GRID-MAE

-- Investigate using multiscale grids in a Vision Transformer.
+- Investigate using multiscale grids in a Vision Transformer Masked Autoencoder.

+# Question
+- Will it be worth the computational requirements?

 # Prior Art
 ## SATMAE